Bright Arizona Community Solar

 You can purchase as many blocks as you want and cancel at any time.
 UES reserves the right to limit purchases based on customers' anticipated electric use and program availability.
 Participants can increase or decrease the number of blocks they're buying just once in a 12-month period.

 Solar energy source

-The first sources of solar power for the Bright Arizona Community Solar Program are the 1.22 megawatt (MW) single-axis tracking PV array at La Senita Elementary School and the .5 MW solar array at Kingman.
+The first sources of solar power for the Bright Arizona Community Solar Program were the 1.22 megawatt (MW) single-axis tracking PV array at La Senita Elementary School and the .5 MW solar array at Kingman.
 An additional 5 (MW) have been added form the the Steven H. Jacobson Solar Facility, Black Mountain Solar , Red Horse, and Rio Rico.

 Future demands would be met through new solar power systems located in UES' service territory.